fedelopez/ga-seifx01/week-02/day-03.md

 We can use 'factory' functions to create objects.

-Let's create a cat with the properties age, breed, favourite food and the methods `meow` and `eats`.
+Let's create a cat with the properties age, breed, favourite food and the methods `meow` and `eats(food)`.

 ```javascript
 const createCat = function(name, age, breed, favouriteFood) {